For more information, please contact:

 The competitiveness of the federal funding climate presents unique challenges to principal investigators, especially as unanticipated gaps in funding have negative effects on the continuation of active research programs.
-The Bridge Funding Support program provides interim resources to mitigate a challenging federal climate and to facilitate the ongoing viability of federally funded research projects.
+The Office of the Vice President for Research and Innovation (OVPRI) Bridge Funding Support program provides interim resources to mitigate a challenging federal climate and to facilitate the ongoing viability of federally funded research projects.

 The Bridge Funding Support program helps ensure the continuation of research projects that have a demonstrated likelihood of continued federal funding.
 It is intended to support the research activities of projects for which no other funding resources are immediately available.